 Picking can be done many ways.
 What process matches yours?

-There are a wide range of picking methods.
+There are a wide range of picking automation methods.
 Some processes lend themselves toward a particular range of technologies over others.
 We'd love to guide you in the right direction.

 Picking individual items one at a time to fulfill specific orders.
 It is commonly used for small and low-quantity orders.
 The picker moves through the warehouse and retrieves each item from its storage location.